We Feed People: Synopsis

 We Feed People is a fast-paced documentary film that follows chef José Andrés, who rushes from one disaster to another, always with the same humanitarian goal—to feed people in need.
 The film begins with disaster footage from Hurricane Florence in the Carolinas in 2018.
 Then, while vacationing in the Cayman Islands, a massive earthquake strikes Haiti, where Andrés rushes with a small team.

 The film features archive footage from the 2017 disaster in Puerto Rico after Hurricane Maria, along with clips of President Trump, one of whom is doing his infamous tossing of paper towels while Andrés and his team are on the ground working to the point of physical and mental exhaustion.
 From further back in the archives, President Clinton is shown giving Andrés a shout-out after signing the Bill Emerson Good Samaritan Act of 1996, which shields food donors from civil and criminal liability.
 Additional archive footage features President Biden, Craig Fergusson, David Letterman, and uncredited footage from Ferran Adrià, Bobby Flay, Martha Stewart, and Melania Trump.

 For each disaster, we see Andrés and members of the NGO World Central Kitchen map the affected area and find a suitable place to build that important first kitchen to cook familiar food for the local residents.
 We often see Andrés attempting to enlist the aid of established organizations like the Red Cross and FEMA while his team is busy with the logistics of getting the food to the disaster area.
-Then, with military precision, the Chef Relief Team begins the process of branching out to setup other kitchens and dispatching to provide thousands of meals.
+Then, with military precision, the Chef Relief Team begins the process of branching out to set up other kitchens and dispatching to provide thousands of meals.
+The film also depicts the close personal relationships Andrés shares with WCK leaders like Sam Bloch.

 The film also offers a personal look at Andrés, from his humble beginnings to his culinary success first in Spain and then in the United States, and at home with his supportive wife and three daughters.